Have you recently received a City of Whitehorse parking, animal or Local Law fine?

 Request a Fine Review in writing

-NOTE: Council officers cannot review your fine over the phone or in person
+NOTE: Council officers cannot review your fine over the phone or in person.
+Please ensure you supply all the required supporting documentation with your fine review request.

 Request to be Heard at the Magistrate’s Court

 Step 5.
-Wait for Council to review your application for a Review, Payment Arrangement or Magistrate Hearing Request Application.
+Wait for Council to review your application for a Review, Payment Extension of Time or Magistrate Hearing Request Application.

 Your fine will be placed 'on hold' while the review is conducted.
 This means you do not have to pay the fine costs until a decision is made.
 The review will take only a few weeks, however the process may take up to 90 days or longer if more information is required from you.